 King Schools: The training program I used for all the theory exams that you are tested on.
 Here’s an article about the founders, John and Martha King.

 The cost varies depending on which kind of flight school you attend and a lot of other variables.
 Here’s a good page for that info.

 What’s next for you?

-My book, Just Watch Me, will be coming out in spring, 2017.
-This is my autobiography told with nothing held back: my life starting as a child in England; my very first, fall-head-over heels-in-love-as-only-you-can at 17 relationship with Cat Stevens; my life as a Playboy Bunny and move into becoming a cabaret singer.
-Being raped at knifepoint in Liege, Belgium and taking two months to catch the guy, by myself, charge him, and put him away in prison for 15 years.
+I’m working on my memoir, told with nothing held back: my life starting as a child in England; my very first, fall-head-over heels-in-love-as-only-you-can at 17 relationship with Cat Stevens; my life as a Playboy Bunny and move into becoming a cabaret singer.
+Being raped at knife point in Liege, Belgium and taking two months to catch the guy, by myself, charge him, and put him away in prison for 15 years.
 Being tricked by my best friend into going on a holiday to Lausanne, Switzerland, and finding out it was just a ruse to send me into white slave traffic to an Arab Sheikh, then my subsequent hair-raising escape back to London, England.
 Telling Mother I was going on holiday to America in 1976 and never going back.
 Being told by some very nice Italian men from New York that I was going to play the lead in the movie of Judy Garland and finding out I was just their front for robbing casinos in Vegas.
-Walking the firewalk with Tony Robbins.
+Walking the fire-walk with Tony Robbins.
 And a lot more.
-The book will then continue on to the present day—very exciting.